ldane/miniDBMS/README.md

 # Limitations
 single PK in tables
-a stored CHAR can not contain ';' ( example: 'ab;c' will cause complications ) for transactions:
+a stored CHAR can not contain ';' ( example: 'ab;c' will cause complications ) Syntax for executing sql scripts in the database are limited.
+See the execution subsection for examples. for transactions:
 	when attempting to process a transaction sql file, the execution command must use ':' not ';' valid example: ./main script=script.sql:numthreads=10